dpball/supremecourt/README.md

 We decided to focus on what we see as the two main issues of existing implementations:

-- Liquidity provers have little incentive to create markets.
+- Liquidity providers have little incentive to create markets.
 The [Omen FAQ](https://omen.eth.link/faq.pdf) points out that the liquidity providers can lose up to all funds by creating a market.
 The trading fees do not compensate for this risk.
 - The truth settlement mechanism is too convoluted.
 Using two different truth determining mechanisms (Realit.io and appeals with Kleros) adds fees and unneccesary complexity.

 We have chosen to solve this through: